JUCE Components: Mouse & Keyboard Listening

 As well as their defaults:

-mouseDown will fire out of the box.
+mouseDown just works with the defaults out of the box.

 keyPressed requires that you setWantsKeyboardFocus(true) on the component or manually grab focus with grabKeyboardFocus.